-- 2.1 A draft Gambling Licensing Policy Statement, which is based upon the Essex Authorities generic framework, will be available for public consultation following this Committee meeting and for a period of four weeks. - 2.2 Letters advising of the consultation will be sent to Responsible Authorities, Members and other persons who would have an interest in the policy:
+- 2.1 A draft Gambling Licensing Policy Statement, which is based upon the Essex Authorities generic framework, has been made available for public consultation for a period of four weeks. - 2.2 Letters advising of the consultation have been sent to Responsible Authorities, Members and other persons who would have an interest in the policy and to businesses that are, or will be, holders of a premises licence. - 2.3 The policy has been made available for viewing via the Council's website. - 2.4 The Authority received no responses during the consultation period.